krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/supportedCatalogRequests.md

 > **Note :**
 > - Files with extensions such as "html", "php5", "pht", "phtml", "shtml", "asa", "cer", "asax", "swf", "xap", "jsp", "exe", and "js" are attached as a zip file in the email.
 Likewise, attachments are received as zip files in the email.

+> **Error Handling Note :**
+> - If a user makes a mistake when entering data, the system will give them a chance to fix it.
+    An error message will pop up, and the user can re-enter the information for that specific field.
+If they enter valid data the second time, everything will work as expected.
+However, if they enter invalid data again, the system will encounter a problem and display a more specific error message.

 ### Fetch All Labels